-The Sin War mod is compatible with D2SE, but due to the lack of a few key files, mod-manager can't identify version and display on lists.
+The Sin War mod is compatible with D2SE, but due to the lack of a few key files, mod-manager can't identify version in use and then display on mod lists.
 Here are two solutions:

 It is the easiest way and actually the same as installation instructions in readme file.
 After copying all files to Diablo 2 directory and overwriting, launch D2SE and click on the upper right button "Start D2" to enter mod.

 Characters are not saved separately, and there is no mod information.
 This solution is too simple to suit a player with numerous mods.

 Almost perfect for D2SE users, so to speak.
 Before dealing with mod-plugin, you must have downloaded mod installation pack in which some files are required in new destination folder, and then follow the steps below:

 1. Download and extract mod-plugin file.
 You will get a subfolder named "The Sin War".